CattaLol/Faster-Petrax/README.md

 - Toggles teleport location between front/back of Petrax's spawn.
 ### toPetrax
 - Manual teleport to the designated position in front or behind Petrax's spawn.
 Does not work outside the dungeon.

+## Config.json Properties
+### enabled [true/false]
+- Whether this module is enabled upon starting the game
+### back [true/false]
+- If true, the location you will be teleported to will be to Petrax's back.
+If false, then you will be teleported to Petrax's front.
+### teleportDelay [number > 0]
+- Sets the delay between the NPC spawning and you teleporting.